 We are incredibly grateful to the alumni and friends who choose to support the medical school with a planned or deferred gift.
 Planned gifts — including charitable bequests, beneficiary designations, gift annuities, charitable remainder trusts, charitable lead trusts and other estate gifts — create a lasting legacy of support for students, faculty, research and programs.
-Planned gifts can be structured in a way that provides lifetime income to the donor.
+Planned gifts can be structured to offer tax benefits, to provide lifetime income to you and your family, and to ensure flexibility should anything change, making them a practical way to give back.

-Supporters who have notified Northwestern of a planned gift commitment that will benefit the medical school are recognized with membership in both Feinberg’s Nathan Smith Davis Society as well as the university-wide Henry and Emma Rogers Society.
+Supporters who have notified Northwestern of a planned gift commitment that will benefit the medical school are recognized with membership in both Feinberg’s Founders Society as well as the university-wide Henry and Emma Rogers Society.

 Our office is committed to helping you accomplish your charitable and financial goals through planned giving.
 Your gift will be met with attentive, personal service by staff members who seek to match commitment to capacity.
 Learn about our most popular planned giving vehicles below or contact us for more information.